Extreme Dinosaurs

 Extreme Dinosaurs is an American animated series produced by DIC Productions, L.P. and Bohbot Entertainment in 1997 based on a 1996 toy line from Mattel.
 This show is a spin-off of Street Sharks (where they first appeared as the Dino Vengers).

 The show is in the same vein as Teenage Mutant Ninja Turtles and Jurassic Park.
 Extreme Dinosaurs was broadcast in syndication as part of Bohbot Entertainment's Bohbot Kids Network block where it aired for one season in 1997.
+The show was cancelled after 52 episodes.

 Plot

-The series starred a Tyrannosaurus, a Triceratops, a Stegosaurus, and a Pteranodon that were transformed into super warriors by an interdimensional criminal named Argor Zardok.
+The series starred a Tyrannosaurus, a Triceratops, a Stegosaurus, and a Pteranodon that were transformed into super warriors by an inter-dimensional criminal named Argor Zardok.
 They rebelled against the alien criminal and battle with Argor's second group of warriors known as the evil Raptors.
-Eventually, the Raptors' objective is to cause global warming by increasing the Earth's temperature, which will make life on earth more comfortable for dinosaurs.
+Eventually, the Raptors' objective is to cause global warming by increasing the Earth's temperature to suit themselves, not caring the humans shall suffer from global warming.